Paschalis89/docker-wordpress-3.9.2/README.md

 # docker-wordpress-3.9.2
-A wordpress Project 3.9.2 runnable with docker
+A Wordpress Project 3.9.2 runnable with docker